Meet the Hirns

 Ryan was my son.
 I miss him every day.
 He was so fun-loving and full of life.
 I think working with young burn survivors has helped me to stay in touch with him in my life.
 I see their spirit and it reminds me that he is still alive and working in my life.

-The 2001 automobile fire that took the life of our 7-year-old son, Ryan, left my husband, our 2-year-old son, Tyler, and me with burns to over 27% of our bodies.
-If Ryan had survived, he would have had to endure a life of pain, stares and cruel name-calling.
+The automobile fire (2001) that took the life of our 7-year-old son, Ryan, left my husband, our 2-year-old son, Tyler, and me with burns to over 25% of our bodies.

-It is my hope that Ryan will forever Shine in the lives of others.
+It is my hope and my belief that Ryan will Shine forever in the hearts, minds, and lives of others.

-I was there in that burning car beside Ryan when he died.
-I was the lucky one, my dad pulled me out.
-I was too young to remember much of it, but I have felt that bond between brothers.
-And I feel a bond with other burn survivors as well.
-Now, I enjoy recording and producing our Catching Courage events into stories we can share with others.
+I was there in the backseat of that burning car beside Ryan when he died.
+I was the lucky one, my dad was able to pull me out.
+Even though I was too young to remember much of it, I still feel the deep bond that exists between brothers.
+And, at the same time, I feel a bond with other burn survivors also.
+Part of my responsibility in my brother's Foundation is to record our experiences during our Catching Courage events and transform them into everyday stories we can share with others.

 Ryan died before I was born.
-I understand what my family went through and I can appreciate the struggles of all families that have been hurt by fire.
-It touches even those who were not burned.
+I know him as my brother through celebrating his birthday every year, and through our family memories and videos.
+They have helped me understand some of the grief that my family went through.
+It has helped me appreciate the courageous struggles of all families that have been hurt by fire.
+I have discovered that it touches even those who were not burned.

-I like to help with Ryan Shines' events.
+I like to help my family with all the Ryan Shines events.
 They are a lot of fun.
-We meet new people from all over the country and get to go on some cool adventures.
+I love meeting all kinds of new people from all over the country and get to go on some cool adventures together.